 It was discovered in the fall of 1928 near Cape Artemision in north Euboea.
 The fragmentary bronze statues of a horse, a boy, and a god were retrieved from a sunken ship, and after much study and restoration, the horse and boy were paired together as a single sculptural group.

-The pair is captured in a moment of high drama, Coe says, writing in a Furman University publication.
+The pair is captured in a moment of high drama, Coe writes in a Furman University publication.

 Expression of Greece’s classical ideals

 “The metallic sheen of his skin and the hide of the horse give off the appearance of glistening sweat,” the American scholar adds.
 “This horse and his boy showcase a paradigm often seen in Hellenistic sculpture—the combination of Greek Classical ideals with added expression, drama, and energy.”